profile-sh/docs/projects/gh_workflows_project.md

 Follow the same steps as above to run the workflow and look at the run log.

-### 1.6 Exercise: Create a composite action
+### 1.6 Exercise: Create a composite-action

-- create our first *composite action* file a02_hello/action.yml in the repo reusable-workflows under .github/composite-actions
+- create our first *composite-action* file a02_hello/action.yml in the repo reusable-workflows under .github/composite-actions
 - paste the following content in it and commit:

 {% raw %}